Don't worry, we speak : Español (Spanish), too!

 But no one ever asks lawyers the “why” behind the deal.
-Why Coca Cola should buy Jugos Del Valle?
-It was something more of: “Okay, we already decided to buy Jugos Del Valle, now yes let’s bring the lawyers to finish up all the paperwork”.
+Why should Coca Cola buy Jugos Del Valle?
+It was something more like: “Okay, we already decided to buy Jugos Del Valle, now let’s bring the lawyers in to finish up all the paperwork.”

-I didn’t like to be left outside of the negotiation and the strategic discussion, that’s how I set my mind to start an MBA and go into the business side of matters.
-Once at MIT, my whole perspective changed, the entrepreneurial ecosystem fascinated me and being there was a very incredible experience.
+I didn’t like to be left outside of the negotiation and the strategic discussion.
+That’s how I set my mind to start an MBA and get into the business side of matters.
+Once at MIT, my whole perspective changed, the entrepreneurial ecosystem fascinated me and being there was an incredible experience.

-Back in Mexico, I worked in consulting a bit and it helped pay the bills but I wasn’t really happy, my heart was in entrepreneurship.
+Back in Mexico, I worked in consulting a bit.
+It helped pay the bills, but I wasn’t really happy.
+My heart was in entrepreneurship.